learn-co-curriculum/phase-4-rails-resources-create/README.md

 end
 ```

-Here, we can also see all the data from the body of our request added to this
+In this case, we can see that all the data from the body of our request has been
-`params` hash as well!
+added to this `params` hash!
 Let's use that to create our bird.
-Exit the `byebug`
+Exit the
-session by typing `continue` or `c` and hit enter.
-Then, update your controller
+`byebug` session by typing `continue` or `c` and hit enter.
+Then, update your
-action like so:
+controller action like so:

 ```rb
 def create